DevCycleHQ/devcycle-docs/docs/sdk/sdk-types.md

 #### Cloud bucketing SDKs
-The logic which determines what a user gets is calculated in the cloud, using workers at edge which are available globally.
+The logic which determines what a user gets is calculated in the cloud, using workers at the edge which are available globally.
 Every function within the SDK will reach out to these edge workers and respond with the response with extremely low latency.
 The Cloud Bucketing SDKs will cause a large number of outbound requests as each SDK call will reach out to the DevCycle edge servers.
 However, the cloud bucketing SDKs are useful in cases in which a much older version of the given language is being used, as Local Bucketing generally only supports newer versions of languages.

 #### Local Bucketing
 Local bucketing does all of the calculations locally using extremely performant Web Assembly code.
 The project's environment configuration is downloaded upon initialization of the SDK, and all future SDK calls will calculate values locally within the SDK.
 This approach will guarantee responses from the SDK in 1-10ms.
 The configuration will be updated at a configurable polling interval.